guava cream cheese scones

 Today I made guava cream cheese scones, because I still had this half-pound block of guava paste that I transported from the old kitchen, and the expiration date was close.
 I don’t even remember what we made with the first half-pound of it!
 Was glad to use it up, though.

 Apa Anda siap untuk melakukan perjalanan yang menyenangkan dengan hadiah yang menggiurkan?
-Ayo, ikut serta dalam kegembiraan bermain Slot IDN, di mana setiap putaran berputar membawa peluang besar untuk memenangkan jackpot besar!
+Ayo, ikut serta dalam kegembiraan bermain idn slot, di mana setiap putaran berputar membawa peluang besar untuk memenangkan jackpot besar!
 Sudah cukup?
-Raih kemenangan Anda di situs resmi BD Slot88 dengan bergabung sekarang!
+Raih kemenangan Anda di situs resmi bandar Slot88 dengan bergabung sekarang!

 guavasc7